project-gary/gary/README.md

 Code Name Gary

 ## Goals
- * Create a container orchestrator
+ * Container orchestrator, expandable to other runtimes (VMs, functions, processes, etc)
- * control-plane vs worker node == no difference for install/user.
+ * Control-plane vs worker node == no difference for install/user.
- * single binary install
+ * Single binary install
- * based on promise theory
+ * Based on promise theory
  * HA on as few as 3 nodes and scale to millions of nodes

 ## Non-goals
  * Service mesh